 A credit card is a form of unsecured credit (meaning a loan without collateral) that you can use to make everyday purchases.
 All credit card purchases are made using a loan.
 You borrow money from your credit card issuer to make the purchase and pay it back later, plus interest.

-Good Debt, Bad Debt Beginners trying to tackle their personal finances for the first time see debt as sort of a boogeyman.
+How to Use Debt to Your Advantage Beginners trying to tackle their personal finances for the first time see debt as sort of a boogeyman.
 A specter that looms overhead trying to trap people into inescapable cycles of minimum payments and late fees.
 Or at the very least, something to be avoided whenever possible.
-Deep down, we all Read More…
+Deep Read More…

 To be “in debt” means to owe money to someone else, usually making fixed payments to pay back the amount over time, plus interest.